daattali/beautiful-jekyll/_posts/2020-08-24-Processing-Reddit-Data-to-Tackle-Police-Brutality.md

 At first, both Chris and I worried about using FastAPI and AWS; we'd never worked with either framework, so we worried that we'd have to spend a fair amount of time learning how it works and getting it set up.
 On further inspection, we realised that FastAPI beared a striking resemblance to Flask, another kind of web-app framework, but came with a built-in user interface that allowed us to test the functions of our app.
 As for the Amazon Web Services, we haven't gotten that far, but we expect to have an app built later this week.

-## API Roadmap Breakdown
+## Planning, Preparation, and Inevitable Conflicts

 At the start of working on the project, we broke down what we thought we'd need to make in order to get our app running.
-This included things like finding a source of data, cleaning it, getting the app up and running, and outputting the cleaned data through an endpoint in the app.
-There were also times during working on the project where there was some confusion with how the data would flow from the API to the backend, and at one point, Chris and I had set up a database to hold data because there was some miscommunication as to who would be sanitizing the data for duplicates.
+This included things like finding a source of data, cleaning it, getting the app up and running, and outputting the cleaned data through an endpoint in the app with all the relevant information that the back-end of the website would need to place each point of data on the map.

+However, there were also times during working on the project where there was some confusion with how the data would flow from the API to the backend.
+At one point, Chris and I had set up a database to hold data, only to find out that we wouldn't need one, given that it would be Back-end dealing with duplicates.

 ![picture of trello board](https://i.imgur.com/BEg4Eao.png)